 W H E R E T O G O ?

 Now that you know about the basics, I guess you’re ready to see how awesome Australia is!
 In this article I’l start in Melbourne and work my way up to Cairns.
 I haven’t travelled this way as I was visiting friends in between and had also bought some plane tickets to save some time.
-But starting south and heading up north is definitely the best way to get around.
+But starting south and heading up north of Australia is definitely the best way to get around.

 1. M E L B O U R N E